 Professional & Community Activities

-Ms. Lettieri is a member of the Erie County Bar Association, serving as past chair of the Erie County Bar Association's Young Lawyers and Banking Law Committees.
+Ms. Lettieri is a member of the Erie County Bar Association, serving as chair of the Banking Law Committee and past chair of the Erie County Bar Association's Young Lawyers Committees.
 She is also a 2009 graduate of the Erie County Bar Association Leadership Institute.
 Ms. Lettieri is past president of the Board of Directors of the University of Buffalo Alumni Association GOLD Group, and currently serves as Treasurer of the Board of Directors of the UB Law Alumni Association.
 She is also a community volunteer as a member of the Junior League of Buffalo.
 She was named among Buffalo’s Who’s Who in Law by Buffalo Business First and Buffalo Law Journal in 2012, and is a recipient of Buffalo Business First’s 40 Under 40 Award in 2013.
+In 2015, Ms. Lettieri received her Six Sigma Yellow Belt Certification from the United Way of Buffalo & Erie County, as a volunteer member of the Junior League of Buffalo Transforming Spaces team.